How to set up a VPN on any device in 3 simple steps

 When you’re choosing a provider, look for these three non-negotiable criteria:

-1. A strict no-logs policy: This is your guarantee that the VPN provider does not record your online activity.
-Look for services that have had their policy verified by an independent audit.
+1. A strict no-logs policy, clearly stated in their privacy policies: This is your guarantee that the VPN provider does not record your online activity.
+Look for services that have had their data retention policy verified by an independent audit.

-2. Strong security features: At a minimum, the service must include a kill switch (to protect you if the VPN disconnects) and use modern, secure protocols like WireGuard or OpenVPN.
+2. Strong security features: At a minimum, the service must include a kill switch (to protect you if the VPN disconnects), strong encryption, and use modern, secure protocols like WireGuard or OpenVPN.

-3. Easy-to-use apps: A good VPN will have dedicated, user-friendly apps for all your devices, including Windows, Mac, iPhone, and Android.
+3. Easy-to-use apps: A good VPN will have user-friendly apps and allow for multiple simultaneous connections.
 This makes the setup process incredibly simple.

 This first step is crucial for your security.
 If you haven’t chosen a provider yet, I highly recommend you see our expert rankings of the best VPN services of 2025 to make an informed decision.
 Making the right choice here is the difference between true privacy and a false sense of security.